pablo-abc/pablo.berganza.dev-astro/src/pages/blog/felte-an-extensible-form-library-svelte.md

 yarn add @felte/validator-yup yup
 ```

-This validator package exports a function called `validator` which can be passed as-is to the `extend` option of `createForm`.
-Your validation schema can then be passed to the `validateSchema` option:
+This validator package exports a function called `validator` which you can call with your validation schema and pass its result to the `extend` option of `createForm`:

 ```javascript
 import { validator } from '@felte/validator-yup';